christianrosales777/Volunteer_Availability_API/README.md

 * get all availability of all campuses.                      (/campuses)
    * Will return all start times: from, end time: to, and campuses names: campusName, and if they are available at those times: available.
 * get a volunteer's availability time frame                  (/volunteers/:id)
-   * Will return all available time frames in the structure of from: ...  to:... avilable: true
+   * Will return all available time frames in the structure of from: ...  to: ... avilable: true
 * Update/add to an existing volunteer's available time slots (/volunteers)
-   * Will check if the index i: provided is already inside of the volunteer's availability and if not it'll append it.
+   * Will check if the index i: provided is already inside of the volunteer's availability and if not it'll append the availability.
 ## Tech Stack
 * Nodejs: (22.18.0)Runtime environment
 * npm (10.9.3): Node Package Manager